GreenMeeple/LLM-App-Automation/README.md

 # LLM-App-Automation

+> This Repository is a seperately version of the project [LLM-Powered-App-Challenges](https://github.com/GreenMeeple/LLM-Powered-Apps-Challenges)

 ## Overview

 **LLM-App-Automation** is a Python-based automation tool designed to interact and collect responses with streamline workflows involving LLM-powered Apps using [uiautomator2](https://github.com/openatx/uiautomator2).
 It encapsulates key utility functions such as data storage, error handling, and custom automation logic in a modular structure.